Hexagram 22賁Grace

 — Legge (1882)

 Line 3 is the top of the lower trigram and the position where the adornment is at its most lustrous — 濡 is the wet glow of skin or silk catching the light.
-The actor at line 3 has been fully dressed; the favours have arrived; the appearance is enviable.
+By line 3 you have been fully dressed; the favours have arrived; the appearance is enviable.
 The instruction is unsentimental.
-The fortune named is conditional: 永貞 — ever maintain firm-correctness — without which the lustre becomes the substance the actor is judged by.
-Line 3 is where the form starts to look like it could carry the project on its own.
+The fortune named is conditional: 永貞 — ever maintain firm-correctness — without which the lustre becomes the substance you are judged by.
+Line 3 is where the form starts to look like it could carry the work on its own.

-For decision-makers this is the line of the well-funded founder, the executive at the moment of public arrival, the writer whose first book has just been celebrated.
+This is the line of the moment just after arrival — the newly celebrated first novelist, the performer the week after a breakout, the researcher whose paper has just made the cover.
 The reading is not against the lustre.
 It is against the temptation to treat the lustre as the work.
-The discipline of 永貞 — long-term firm-correctness — is the substance that the adornment is decorating, and the line is explicit that the fortune at this position lasts only as long as the substance does.
+The discipline of 永貞 — long-term firm-correctness — is the substance the adornment decorates, and the line is explicit that the fortune at this position lasts only as long as that substance does.
 Hatcher's reading of 賁 names the relation of form to content as the core semantic field of the hexagram; line 3 is exactly where that relation is most easily forgotten.

 賁如皤如,白馬翰如。匪寇婚媾。